Singh-Lab/dSPRINT/docs/01_download_data.md

 #### Installing Blast nr database

-`dSPRINT` invokes BLAST to run sequence alignments against the NCBI [nr](!http://arep.med.harvard.edu/seqanal/db.html) database.
+`dSPRINT` invokes BLAST to run sequence alignments against the NCBI [nr](http://arep.med.harvard.edu/seqanal/db.html) database.
 You thus need to have the `nr` database accessible in your path.
-This is a huge database, around `220G` in size.
-In a cluster environment, it is very likely that the `nr` database has already been downloaded and is available to you (look in or around the path where you find `psiblast`).
+This is a **huge** database, around `220G` in size.
+In a cluster environment, it is very likely that the `nr` database has already been downloaded and is available to you (look in or around the path where you found `psiblast`).
 You may want to talk to your System Administrator.

-If you're able to locate the `nr` database folder (this is a folder with files like `nr.00.phd`, `nr.00.phi` etc., in my case `/tigress/MOLBIO/blastdb`), specify its location in `config.json` under the `blast/bin/dbs/nr` key, **making sure to append a `/nr` towards the end:
+If you're able to locate the `nr` database folder (this is a folder with files like `nr.00.phd`, `nr.00.phi` etc., in my case this folder is `/tigress/MOLBIO/blastdb`), specify its location in `config.json` under the `blast/bin/dbs/nr` key, **making sure to append a `/nr` towards the end**:

 ```
     "blast": {